-Meet Mikey, he was Born and raised in Perth WA, and has a strong connection to the Australian bush and country being built from many years as a child traveling, camping and hiking around Australia.
-“I’ve always felt such a strong and calming connection while being out in the Aussi bush, as far back as I can remember I’ve always had this need to adventure, be it going caving, climbing a mountain or hiking to very isolated locations just to see what’s there!!”
+Meet Mikey, he was Born and raised in Perth WA, and has a strong connection to the Australian bush and country built from many years travelling around Australia as a child.
+“I’ve always felt such a strong and calming connection while being out in the Aussie bush, as far back as I can remember I’ve always had this need to adventure, be it going caving, climbing a mountain or hiking to very isolated locations just to see what’s there!!”

-Mikey has just recently completed the Cape to Cape trail, a trail he has been wanting to complete for a very long time however his most prized hiking achievement is hiking a 100km stretch of the Murchison River through the Kalbarri cliffs and gorges.
+Mikey has just recently completed the Cape to Cape end to end however his most prized hiking achievement is hiking a 100km stretch of the Murchison River through the Kalbarri cliffs and gorges.
 This was one of his scariest and daunting hikes to date, but also one of the most exciting and liberating moments of his life.
 “Being out there was the most isolated I have ever felt, knowing there is no one around you for km’s on end and also knowing that once your in there, in the gorge, the only way out is through, was pretty challenging to wrap my head around, but also made me much more of a stronger person and it’s why I do what I do and why I will continue doing it”

-Mikey cant wait to meet you on the trails soon and hopes he can share his love for the Aussi bush with you and can show you all the beauty WA has to offer.
+Mikey cant wait to show you all the beauty WA bush has to offer.

 Heidi’s passion for hiking/trekking and climbing mountains commenced at the age of 19 when with her Mother she climbed New Zealand’s Mt Ruapheu.